websanco/liferay-learn/docs/dxp/latest/en/developing-applications/data-frameworks/service-builder/service-builder-basics/invoking-a-service-locally.md

 `T2P5Portlet` is an [`MVCPortlet`](../../../developing-a-java-web-application/using-mvc.md).
 It has a `T2P5EntryLocalService` field called `_t2p5EntryLocalService` and an action-handling method called `addT2P5Entry`.

-The `_t2p5EntryLocalService` field's `@Reference` annotation signals the runtime framework to inject the field with a `T2P5EntryLocalService` component instance.
+The `_t2p5EntryLocalService` field's `@Reference` annotation signals the runtime framework to inject a `T2P5EntryLocalService` component instance into the field.

 ```{note}
 For more information on using the `@Reference` annotation and acessing services in other ways, see *Dependency Injection* in [Core Frameworks](../../../core-frameworks.md).